Improve your people skills by understanding these different communication styles so you can lead others more effectively

-The reality is we need to deal with all differing personality types (just as others need to deal with our personality shortcomings!).
-Understanding what causes people to behave the way they do, and having strategies to better influence these people will definitely help make your life easier and more successful.
+The reality is that we need to deal with differing personality types (just as others need to deal with our personality shortcomings!).
+Understanding what causes people to behave the way they do, and having strategies to better influence these people will help make your life easier and more successful.

 At one time or another, we all display the characteristics associated with either the Parent, Adult or Child.
 However, most people have a 'home zone' that they are more inclined to go to, in times of stress or pressure.

-You'll minimize conflict and improve relationships when you are able to identify whether another person is currently thinking, like a Parent, Adult, or Child, and respond from a wavelength that complements theirs.
+You'll minimize conflict and improve relationships when you can identify whether another person is currently thinking like a Parent, Adult, or Child, and then respond from a wavelength that complements theirs.

 When you get to know the types of words, tone of voice, body language and facial expressions each state uses ... then you'll be able to recognize the part of another person's personality you are dealing with, and can make choices about how to respond effectively to them, so you get the results you want.

-The Parent contains the values, beliefs, attitudes, traditions, prejudices, opinions and behaviors you recorded as a child ... which are generally handed down generation to generation ... with (unfortunately in many instances) little to no editing.
+The Parent contains the values, beliefs, attitudes, traditions, prejudices, opinions and behaviors you recorded as a child.
+These are handed down generation to generation, with (unfortunately in many instances) little to no editing.
 In other words sometimes your responses to situations are because of early childhood programming, and aren't healthy for what's going on today.